firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-key-switch-and-power-management.md

 - **Size switches for actual current.** If hanging switches on ignition lines, verify they're rated for the actual current path—most "anti-spark" switches are only rated for signal-level currents.
 - **Use DC/DC enable or BMS control.** The safest approach is to switch the DC/DC enable pin or use smart-BMS control rather than trying to interrupt main battery power with undersized switches.
 - **External contactors for true power-off.** For genuine power isolation, use loop keys (XT90S), smart-BMS latching, or external contactors rated for the pack voltage and current.
+- **Smart-BMS toggles are not antisparks.** JK Bluetooth toggles can wake packs, but 100 A bursts still demand a dedicated antispark or contactor—do not rely on the toggle as the main power disconnect.[^jk-toggle]

 ## ANT BMS Precharge Considerations